MrBounty/HEG/README.md

 In this landscape, JavaScript is unavoidable.
 Whether you like it or not, mastering a JavaScript framework like React or Angular is often seen as essential.
 However, for those who prefer simplicity and minimalism, there is an alternative: HTMX.

 ## Stack Philosophy: Simplicity
 The HEG tech stack is built on simplicity.
-My definition of simplicity is straightforward: code that can be understood without documentation and minimal comments in less than five seconds.
-So if I come back in 2 years, I'm not lost.
-If someone else read my code, it's not too difficult.
-If something break, I can easely identify it.
+My definition of simplicity is straightforward: **code that can be understood without documentation and minimal comments in less than five seconds**.
 This philosophy guided my choice of technologies.

 ## The HEG Tech Stack